 Looking for Newboro Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Newboro Lake, in Ontario’s Rideau Lakes Region is synonymous with water fun.
 The 4500-acre lake is home to cottages and fishing camps, islands large and small, and over 20 miles of wooded shoreline.
 Although a natural lake, the water level was raised over five feet when the Narrows Lock and Dam was constructed on neighboring Upper Rideau Lake.
 Long a fisherman’s paradise, the lake has hosted many fish camps and vacation cottages over the past 150 years.
 This continues today, with many cottages gracing the shoreline of an island or nestled between the native trees on the bank.
 As the Rideau Waterway continues to draw boating visitors, Newboro Lake is introduced to new generations of lakelubbers who yearn to call Newboro Lake home.